HdanielR/HdanielR/README_en.md

 🐍 Focused on **Python, Django, Machine Learning and Data Analysis**
 🌐 Experience with **front-end and back-end** development
 🚀 Curious, analytical, and always learning something new
-❤️ I like dogs, cats, plants, pretending I’m good at games, and cooking.

 ---